braydenc303/GitTutorial/README.md

 -Do a git add, git commit, and a git push origin master.
 Imagine some time has passed, and you'd like to develop on another branch.

--Create a branch called my-branch.
+-At the command line, create a branch called my-branch.

 -Switch into to the other branch by typing:
 	git checkout my-branch